oracle-quickstart/oci-confluent/Oracle Object Storage and Confluent Connector.md

 # Oracle Object Storage and Confluent Connector

 ## Prerequisites
-1. This assumes you already have an Oracle Cloud Infrastructure account.
+This assumes you already have an Oracle Cloud Infrastructure account.
 If not, to create a Oracle Cloud Infrastructure tenant.
 See [Signing Up for Oracle Cloud Infrastructure.](https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/signingup.htm)

-2. Create an [Amazon S3 Compatibility API key.](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcredentials.htm#Working2) An Amazon S3 Compatibility API key consists of an Access Key/Secret Key pair.
+Create an [Amazon S3 Compatibility API key.](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcredentials.htm#Working2) An Amazon S3 Compatibility API key consists of an Access Key/Secret Key pair.

-3. Identify your Object Storage Namespace, which is basically your tenancy name, since we will need it.
+Identify your Object Storage Namespace, which is basically your tenancy name, since we will need it.
 You can find it in OCI console, see screenshot below.

 ![](./images/object%20storage/01%20-%20tenant.png)

-4. Identify the Oracle Cloud Infrastructure region which you plan to use. eg:  us-phoenix-1,  us-ashburn-1, etc.
+Identify the Oracle Cloud Infrastructure region which you plan to use. eg:  us-phoenix-1,  us-ashburn-1, etc.

-5. The API endpoint (store.url) to be used in Connect S3 connector configuration to access Oracle Object Storage will depend on the values of region and namespace (Step3 and Step4 above).
+The API endpoint (store.url) to be used in Connect S3 connector configuration to access Oracle Object Storage will depend on the values of region and namespace from the prerequisites.

 Examples of API endpoints include: